felipefr/fetricks/README.md

 Useful tricks and extensions for Fenics and other FEM tools in Python

-FE + tricks : where FE stands for Fenics, Finite Element, and the author of this (maybe) useful thing.
+FE + tricks : where FE stands for Fenics and Finite Element.

 This little project is born with the aim of assembling some tricks and extensions of Fenics (2019.1) and other FEM-related routines I have been using in different codes.
 They are mostly concerning applications in Continuum Mechanics, but not only that.
 There are also data management functions wrapping HDF5 python implementation.